uplift-ltd/nexus/packages/formik/README.md

 />;
 ```

+`applyErrorsToFields` also accept a second optional argument of form `{ mapFieldName }`.
+It is a function used when the FE and BE field names don't match.

 ### EnhancedField / useEnhancedField

 Enhancement that allows you to hide field errors when the input gains focus.
 It does this by setting